ckeditor/ckeditor-idiomatic.js/readme.md

 #### 2.2.2.3.
 One variable per scope

 Using only one variable per scope (function) promotes readability and keeps your declaration list free of clutter (also saves a few keystrokes).
-However, don't overuse it.
-If a scope have multiple lines of code, it may be more readable to declare variable later when it's defined or used than expect developer to scroll up to declaration list instead.
+However, if a scope have [early returns](281-early-returns) statements, it will be more readable and performance wise declaring variable later, when definition is needed.

 ```javascript
 // Bad.